-Another author you wish you knew – Carmen Baca answers the question—what is her favorite story she ever wrote?
+Another author you wish you knew: Pina Leyland – What is her favorite story she ever wrote?

 Pina, “This is a difficult question for me to answer.
 It is really hard to choose my favourite story from the 80,000+ plus words that I have had published to date.
 But if I must choose, then I would have to choose the first that was published: ‘Magia Nera / Black Magic’.

 This is the first story that I wrote as part of a Graduate Diploma in Writing course at University of Technology Sydney in 2009, which was the first step towards completing a Master of Arts in Creative Writing.
 The story is based on one that my father told me many years ago, before he passed away.
 At the time I was interested in ‘magic realism’ and this story fascinated me because it contained ‘magical’ elements which seemed to fit that genre.